alpersonalwebsite/hack-your-next-interview/00_1_useful-methods-reversing.md

-# Reversing: strings or arrays
+# Reversing: strings numbers or arrays
 Examples:
 * String > Hello should return olleH
+* Number > -10 should return -1
 * Array > [1,2,3] should return [3,2,1]

 ## Solution 1